Honeypot and Decoy Files

 You can set up specific directories as honeypots, for example, directories containing data of particular concern.
 GuardMode will add to such directory files with known extensions and checksums that, if modified, indicate a high likelihood of malicious activity.
 Note that the directory used as a honeypot can still be utilized as a fully functional directory.
 Only the decoy files created in the honeypot location by the GuardMode Agent will be specially monitored.

-To add a new honeypot, use the GuardMode API (see REST API Documentation for more information).
+To add a new honeypot, use the GuardMode API (see for more information).
 If your GuardMode Agent is registered as a DPX security node, you can go to the Node’s Security tab in DPX and add the honeypot deployment path.
 The decoy files will be transferred to the indicated location seconds later.

 The format of the path depends on your OS.